Sueus

 Sueus is a genus of ambrosia beetles in the weevil subfamily Scolytinae.
-It is primarily distibuted in South, Southeast, and East Asia as well as Oceania; long distance dispersal is facilitated by its reproductive system and there is a record from Martinique.
+It is primarily distributed in South, Southeast, and East Asia as well as Oceania; long-distance dispersal is facilitated by its reproductive system and there is a record from Martinique.

 Description

 Sueus females measure 1.6–3.0 mm in body length.
 Males are haploid and smaller than females that are diploid.
 The body is black and about twice as long as it is wide.

 Ecology

 Based on Sueus niisimai, all species are assumed to create brood galleries in various tree species and cultivate and consume symbiotic ambrosia fungi.
 Although no species is known to have caused declines in host trees, they are potential pests.

 Reproduction involves inbreeding and haplo-diploid sex determination; males are rare.